-The short term projection is run in SAM in the form of short-term stochastic projections.
+The short-term projection is run in SAM in the form of short-term stochastic projections.
 These projections are carried out using estimates and the covariance matrix of those estimates from the final year.
 A total of 1000 samples are generated from the estimated distribution of the final year's estimates.
 These 1000 replicates are then simulated forward according to model and forecast assumptions and subject to different scenarios.
-Intermediate year assumptions are the TAC constraint (landings, without adjustment, but this may change as the total discard ban is phased in).
+Intermediate year assumption is F status quo.
 The basis (assumptions) for the forecast is in the table below, where Yi is the intermediate year.